demeketemesgen1158/Hospital-Management-System-HMS/README.md

 # Hospital Management System (HMS)

-Welcome to the Hospital Management System (HMS) GitHub repository!
-Our HMS is a robust software solution designed to streamline the operations of healthcare facilities and enhance patient care.
-Below is an introduction to the main ports of the system, each offering a range of features tailored to specific user roles:
+Explore my latest project: the Hospital Management System (HMS)!
+This software solution is designed to streamline operations in healthcare facilities.
+Check out its main components below, each offering customizable features.
+Dive in and see how it can enhance healthcare management.

 ## Main Ports